 The Chinese slow cooker soup recipes mentioned here can all be cooked over the stove top using a big stock pot but I think it is so much easier with a crockpot.

-This kind of cooking can be a long tedious affair because it takes at least an hour and requires constant attention.
+Simmering soups 老火汤 (lao huo tang) can be a long tedious affair because it takes at least two to four hours and requires constant attention.
 The soup may boil over or dry out.
 It needs frequent stirring as heavier ingredients may settle and stick to the bottom of the pot.

 Argh, the prospect of having to scrap and scrub.
 No way!
 Who has the time to fuss over a pot of soup constantly!
 It is the digital age and there are so many other things to do!

-That is why, thank God for modern inventions that save tremendous effort by automating many things that used to be manual.
+Thank God for modern inventions that save us tremendous effort by automating many things that used to be manual.

 My very China slow cooker.
-It even has a Chinese poem at the side.
-Photo by Phoebe Lim
+It even has a Chinese poem at the side

 Add some Chinese herbs like this herbal beef soup with astragalus, Chinese yam and arrowroot or this beef shank soup with with goji and longans or a ox shin soup with dried tangerine peel.
 Borscht soup Hong Kong style can also be made in the slow cooker.